NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/Profile-UKCore-Observation-Lab/Index.page.md

 ## Profile Specific Implementation Guidance: ##

-This is a derived profile of {{pagelink:Profile-Observation,text:UKCore-Observation}} and this page only shows the differences between the two.
-Refer to the base Profile for more implementation guidance.

 ### Mandatory and Must Support Data Elements

 The following elements are identified as MustSupport, and it is expected that consumers and suppliers SHALL support these as per the {{pagelink:Guidance-MustSupport}}.